 Disabled people should have freedom, dignity, choice and control over their lives.
 We want to remove the barriers that stop people from enjoying equal access to full citizenship.

-- are working to enact our delivery plan of the UN Convention on the rights of persons with disabilities
+- are working on a new delivery plan of the UN Convention on the rights of persons with disabilities, co-designed with Disabled People's Organisations

 - fund organisations committed to increasing equality for people with disabilities

-- are reforming assessment procedures for disability and ill-health benefits
+- continue to reform assessment procedures for disability and ill-health benefits

 - providing support to help disabled people into training and employment